Eamonmca/Single-Cell-Fuzzy-Labels/README.md

     ```

 For more detailed usage instructions and examples, refer to the
-documentation and the tutorials included in the GitHub repository.
+documentation and the tutorials included in the GitHub repository